abderrahimAMZ/my-blog-site/articles/vim-motions-blazing-fast-editng.md

 # Recommended resources

-- ben award has an excellent 1-hour minutes YouTube video explaining the basics and beyond of vim motions. check it out here [vim motions explained](https://www.youtube.com/watch?v=IiwGbcd8S7I)
+- **ben award** has an excellent 1-hour minutes YouTube video explaining the basics and beyond of vim motions. check it out here [vim motions explained](https://www.youtube.com/watch?v=IiwGbcd8S7I)
-- the primegean has a playlist teaching vim motions and neovim configuration which is something you may want to play with. check it out here [vim motions and neovim configuration](https://www.youtube.com/watch?v=X6AR2RMB5tE&list=PLm323Lc7iSW_wuxqmKx_xxNtJC_hJbQ7R&ab_channel=ThePrimeagen)
+- **the primegean** has a playlist teaching vim motions and neovim configuration which is something you may want to play with. check it out here [vim motions and neovim configuration](https://www.youtube.com/watch?v=X6AR2RMB5tE&list=PLm323Lc7iSW_wuxqmKx_xxNtJC_hJbQ7R&ab_channel=ThePrimeagen)
-- here one of my favorite channels i watch around vim editor and learning motions by the terminal. check it out here [typcraft](https://www.youtube.com/@typecraft_dev)
+- here one of my favorite channels i watch around vim editor and learning motions by **typecraft**. check it out here [typcraft](https://www.youtube.com/@typecraft_dev)